fate2013/actor/README.md

     - actor side locking

 ### Benefits of introducing actor
-*   actor make multiple user concurrency problem into 2-1 user problem
+*   actor make N-1 concurrency problem into 2-1 user problem
     - so that in php, we can lock only attacker/attackee uid
 *   the only instant multiple user action problem is: teleport(with help of DB integrity it gets solved)
     - it has problem because of (instant/job conflicts)